VersusCenter

 Pros

-• Regenerative braking reduces wear on brake components
+• Regenerative braking recovers energy and reduces wear on brake pads

 Cons

-• More complex systems requiring specialized service technicians
+• More complex powertrain requires specialized service technicians

 Hybrid wins